Bachelor's Degree Requirements

 Degree Verification

 An official transcript of your permanent record is the most complete document of your academic history at Chico State.
-It indicates all degrees, majors and options within the major, minors, certificates, and honors awarded.
+It indicates all degrees, majors, and options within the major, minors, certificates, and honors awarded.
 Your official transcript is available from Student Records and Registration.
 Once your degree and major(s) have been posted to your official academic record, no changes can be made.
 Grades may not be changed, retroactive withdrawals or academic renewal will not be allowed, nor will Incomplete grades be changed.
 If you have an Incomplete grade in a class that is not required for graduation that you plan to complete, you must complete the class by your date of graduation.

 Minors

 Completion of a minor may be a requirement for some major programs; check with your major advisor.
 Usually, a minor is not a graduation requirement; however, completing one may be a useful addition to your academic program.
 The number and type of units required for a minor are specified in the University Catalog.
 Minors range from 18 to 30 semester units; at least six units must be in upper-division courses (those numbered 300 or above).
 All courses comprising a minor must be taken for a letter grade, except for those courses graded CR/NC only.
 A cumulative GPA of 2.0 or higher is required in all courses applicable to a minor.
 General Education courses required for a minor may count for both General Education and the minor.
 There is no residence requirement for completion of a minor.
-An academic department may approve completion of all minor requirements based on equivalent coursework transferred from other accredited institutions.
+An academic department may approve the completion of all minor requirements based on equivalent coursework transferred from other accredited institutions.

 Declaring and Changing Academic Programs